If you know someone who lived through World War II, they can give you some good ideas for living frugally.

 So let’s get this straight…

-… you put off many of the things you really wanted to do until after retirement.
-Then experts tell you that you’ll be just fine living on 20 percent less income.
+… you put off many of the things you really wanted to do until retirement.
+Experts tell you that you’ll be just fine living on 20 percent less income.

 Which begs the question, “What 20 percent of the things that you put off doing are you going to give up doing?”